EmilioCarretero/Pyscape/README.md

   pip install nltk.corpus
   ```

 I find these dictionaries have far too many uncommon words, which makes then very difficult to play with.
-However, they do create some very large and cool looking boards.
+However, they do create some very large and cool boards.

 ## Inspiration
   This project was inspired by my mom, who is on level 2504 on Wordscape.
 I thought it would be a fun and technically challenging coding project.
 I’m currently working on making a more user-friendly display, instead of the terminal.